India-Abhishek/Java-Dev/JAVA Spring boot MS/OOPs/OOPs Readme.md

             i.e.
             Calculator calc = new Calculator();
+>> Anonyomous Object
+                new calc(); called anonyomous object because it dont have a name.

+        >>WE CANT USE anonyomous object AGAIN.

+                //reference object
+                Calc c; it have the ref. of the object.

 Class - to create an object, we need to create a class
         A blue print to create an object in java = JVM creates an objects in java.